AlgoTradingHub/theplatform-book/source/verbs/other/reagent.md

 # reagent

-Creates reagent - an async participant of reactions.
+Creates a reagent - an async participant of reactions.

 **Syntax:** ```reagent[..]```

 It's a polyadic function.
-Arguments types and count depends on type of reagent.
-Reagents can be built-ins or plugin extensions.
+Argument types and count depend on the reagent type.
+Reagents can be built-in or plugin extensions.
 To see complete list of built-in reagents, refer to:

 ::: see
 [Reagents](/reference/types/reagents.md)
 :::

-Reagent can have optional destructor as a last argument.
+Reagents can have optional destructor as a last argument.
 It will be called upon freeing reagent with reagent meta as an argument to this function:

 ```o
 o)r:reagent[`timer;1000;3;{println["-- timer dropped: \n%\n--";x]}];